tf2pickup-pl/docs.tf2pickup.pl/docs/migration.md

 ```

-### Game servers
+### Game Servers

-With version 8 of the tf2pickup.org server the new game server registration mechanism is introduced.
+With version 8 of the tf2pickup.org server, a new game server registration mechanism is introduced.
 Instead of adding them manually via the admin panel, game servers make use of the new [connector plugin](https://github.com/tf2pickup-org/connector).
 That way, managing game servers is not only easier, but also more stable and less error-prone.

 #### Prerequisites